nye-duo/Duo-DSpace/README.md

 **8/** Set up the cron job for lifting embargoes, which will need to use the command:

 	[dspace]/bin/dspace embargo-lifter

+**9/** Set up the Cristin Workflow, as per the section further down this document

 Update existing DSpace
 ----------------------